A Technical Overview of Wasabi Wallet, Future Ideas, Plans and Strategy

 Wasabi receives incoming transactions from the nodes it is connected to.
 This is, while privacy preserving, a relatively insecure way of handling this, and should be improved in the future.
 Generally, unconfirmed transactions are considered to be insecure regardless.

-Wasabi has a CoinJoin tab as well, its use is straightforward.
+CoinJoin tab as well, and its use is straightforward.
 The user queues their coins for CoinJoin and waits for others to join the mix.

 If the user does not wish to proceed, they can dequeue their coins.